YazidMa/ADA_website/index.md

 # Conclusion

-Part 1 ....
+We have seen that the topics which Trump adresses in his speech are everchanging.
+They reflect both the current issues happening in the USA and in the world, and there are differences between pre- and post-election.

-Trump's popularity is better before his campaign and decreases over time.
+Trump's popularity was better before his campaign and decreased over time.
 It can be noted that this popularity also depends on the population groups.
-For example, Asia has worse feelings towards Trump than Europe, Australia and North America, or politicians have worse feelings than sports and movies.
+For example, Asian speakers have worse feelings towards Trump than Europeans, Australians and North Americans, or politicians have worse feelings than people with occupations in sports or movies.
 Interestingly, the political parties do not have very different opinions.
 However, it is important to keep in mind that some bias may exist in the choice of quotes in Quotebank from the start.
 Part 3
 Phrase finale